Longdon-on-Tern: Parish

 Longdon-Upon-Tern is an ecclesiastical parish.
-In 1988 it merged with Rodington ecclesiastical parish, a close by village, to create the Civil Parish of Rodington with a parish council, to relieve civil responsibilities from the two ecclesiastical parishes.
+On 1 April 1988 the parish named "Longdon upon Tern" merged with Rodington ecclesiastical parish, a close by village, to create the Civil Parish of Rodington with a parish council, to relieve civil responsibilities from the two ecclesiastical parishes.
 The civil parish boundaries now include the areas of Long Waste, Long Lane, Isombridge, Marsh Green, Sugdon, Rodington, Rodington Heath, and Longdon-Upon-Tern.
 Although the two separate parishes have now merged into a civil parish with a parish council, the two distinct ecclesiastical parishes maintain both village halls hosting varied community activities.

 Church

 Today's church is the Church of St Bartholomew.
 This is a small 18th-century, Grade II listed, Georgian stone and red brick church.
 Built in 1742 the church has had major alterations and an extension in the late 19th century.
 On the same site stands the refurbished Grade II* listed Longdon-Upon-Tern village hall, formerly a schoolhouse provided by the Duke of Sutherland and opened in 1849.
 Due to a decline in population, the school closed in 1970.